TalalAlsaiaari/ft_irc/README.md

 6. CAP END

 > Upon successful completion of the registration process, the server MUST send, in this order, the RPL_WELCOME (001), RPL_YOURHOST (002), RPL_CREATED (003), RPL_MYINFO (004), and at least one RPL_ISUPPORT (005) numeric to the client.
+> The first parameter of the RPL_WELCOME (001) message is the nickname assigned by the network to the client.
+Since it may differ from the nickname the client requested with the NICK command (due to, e.g. length limits or policy restrictions on nicknames), the client SHOULD use this parameter to determine its actual nickname at the time of connection.
+Subsequent nickname changes, client-initiated or not, will be communicated by the server sending a NICK message.

 # Random Info dump